2021 Busch Clash: Format and eligibility

-The race is 35 laps in length, and is divided into two segments, with the first 15 laps and the second 20 laps.
-Fifteen laps is one fewer than the length of the first stage and three fewer than the second stage of the ensuing Daytona 400 km two weeks later on the same circuit.
+On March 4, 2020, at a media event for the Daytona AMA Supercross Championship round in the tri-oval grass, NASCAR announced the Busch Clash would move to the road course at Daytona on a Tuesday night, in order to deal with a compressed schedule caused by Super Bowl LV in Tampa, which is 125 miles west of Daytona International Speedway via Interstate 4.
+In addition, with the intent to use the seventh-generation car for the 2021 season (which was delayed a year because of the 10-week suspension of season after the March Phoenix round), NASCAR used the road course move in order to alleviate issues after numerous major crashes marred the past two Clashes by having teams use the sixth-generation car on the road course.
+This was similar to the 1981 season, which started at the Riverside road course with the second-generation car using the 115 inch wheelbase, instead of the third-generation 110 inch wheelbase car, which debuted at the Daytona races in 1981.

+The two segment format used since 2001 was continued, although the second segment was closer in distance to the first.
+The first segment consisted of 15 laps, while the second segment was 20 laps.
+For comparison, two weeks later, when the Daytona 400km race was held at the same circuit, the first stage was 14 laps and second stage was 18 laps.

 Criteria for qualification the 2021 clash will be different as the race is open to drivers who won the Daytona 500, won a previous Busch Clash, or won a pole for a Daytona 500, all of these criteria require the driver to compete full time in the 2020 Cup Series season.
 The race is also open to the five 2020 Cup Series pole winners, 2020 Cup Series playoff drivers, 2020 Cup series race winners, and 2020 Cup Series stage winners, all drivers under those criteria do not need to compete full time in the 2020 Cup Series season to the eligible for the race.
 NASCAR has said the changed criteria for the clash was in response to the COVID-19 pandemic which has led to most races in the 2020 Cup Series season to held without qualifying.